openmobilityfoundation/mobility-data-specification/provider/README.md

 [Top][toc]

+### Station ID

+A station is where a vehicle may be picked up and/or returned.
+Each station must have a UUID that is unique within the Provider's system.
+This is not to be confused with the station ID that may be found from a [GBFS](https://github.com/NABSA/gbfs/) endpoint.

+[Top][toc]

 ## Trips

 A trip represents a journey taken by a *mobility as a service* customer with a geo-tagged start and stop point.